 A resource base provides specialist provision within a mainstream school.
 Here at Cherry Orchard we are fortunate to have a 16 place resource base catering for children diagnosed with autism.

 Admissions to the Resource Base are entirely separate from places in the main school, and are made through Birmingham’s Special Educational Needs Admissions Team.

 The resource base children are taught in a range of specialist provision as well as alongside their mainstream peers in class, where appropriate for the individual.

-We have a dedicated autism friendly teaching environments for EYFS and KS1, and for KS2.
+We have a dedicated autism friendly teaching environments for KS1, and for KS2.
 The children also access a language room, a sensory room and an outdoor sensory garden to support their needs.

 - Diagnosis of ASC as primary need

 We aim to have a maximum of 3-4 pupils per year group to allow for successful integration into mainstream classes.

 - TA - Miss Sterling

 - Communication and Autism Team (CAT)